Key Elements of Proposed Family and Medical Leave Insurance for Washington

 - Provide up to 12 weeks to care for a new child or seriously ill family member, and 12 weeks for the worker’s own serious health condition;

 - Provide benefits of 2/3 weekly pay;

-- Pay for benefits through payroll premiums shared by workers and employers, starting at $1.00 per week for the typical worker.
+- Pay for benefits through payroll premiums of 0.2% paid by workers and matched by employers (less than $2.00 per week for the typical worker).